mbcovid19updates/mbcovid19updates.github.io/README.md

 <a href="https://manitoba.ca/covid19/vaccine/resources.html#form" class="button">Download and Print Consent Form</a>

+### Vaccination Status

+If you've been vaccinated, you can check the status of your vaccination online.
+It usually shows up within a day or two, but could take several days to show up.
+Once you've received both doses of vaccine, be sure to [apply for the Immunization Card](#vaccine-cards).

+<a href="https://sharedhealthmb.ca/covid19/test-results/" class="button">COVID Vaccination Status</a>

 ### Received your vaccine outside of Manitoba?

 Individuals who received their COVID-19 vaccine outside of the province should have their vaccination information added into Manitoba's immunization system.
 In order to do this, you will need proof of immunization from the jurisdiction where you received your vaccine.